sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 # Example Implementations

-In this section we will be illustrating contact routing behaviors in a few example scenarios.
+In this section we will illustrate contact routing behaviors in a few example scenarios.

 ## Global Configuration

-In the following section we'll be going over different scenarios and illustrating how contact routing would be used and how contact routing affects notifications being sent.
-We'll be using Email, Slack and PagerDuty as our example integrations/handlers.
+The following section describes different scenarios and illustrates how contact routing how contact routing affects notifications being sent in each.
+We'll be using Email, Slack and PagerDuty as our example integrations.

 Below is the base configuration for the integrations we'll be working with in our examples: